 10. Use the widest blade possible for the task at hand.

 Wider blades allow you to create straighter cuts and to feed the workpiece faster without breaking blades.
 If you are doing contour sawing (such as creating bowl blanks), you will want to use a blade which is narrow enough to cut the desired radius.
-As shown in Figure A11, with a 5/8” (16mm) blade, the smallest bowl blank you could cut would be 8” (204mm) in diameter.
+As shown in figure below, with a 5/8” (16mm) blade, the smallest bowl blank you could cut would be 8” (204mm) in diameter.

 11. Keep in mind a bandsaw can only create “external” cuts.